- Specific Job Requirements

 What should I study to work with animals?

-Depending on what type of work you want to do with animals and what type of animals you want to work with, courses in marine biology, farm management, conservation biology, and countless other fields relating to animal biology and ecology can all be useful gateways to a satisfying career working with animals.
+Depending on your career goals, courses in marine biology, farm management, conservation biology, and other fields related to animal biology can also be beneficial pathways to a fulfilling career with animals.

 -